DustinVK/DustinVK/README.md

 - 👋 Hi, I’m @DustinVK.
-I am a software engineering student at Ferris State University.
+I am a (dmse) software engineering student at Ferris State University.
 - 👀 I’m interested in machine learning, cloud computing, mobile and web development, applications development.
 - 🌱 I’m currently learning:
 - * How to build REST API endpoints with JAX-RS and Spring